Zhenyuan-Li/NextJS-and-NestJS/sg-2022-nest/README.md

 - To create a new module. p.s.
 It will add Module at the end of directory name automatically

   `nest generate module messages`

+- Generate a new controller through cli
+  - `nest generate controller messages/messages --flat`
+  - type of class to generate; Place the file in the messages folder/Call the class 'messages'; Don't create an extra folder called 'controllers'